AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 Here, `d_model` represents the dimensionality of the model, `step_num` indicates the current training step, and `warmup_steps` denotes the number of warmup steps.
 Typically, `warmup_steps` is set to a few thousand or a fraction of the total training steps.

-By gradually increasing the learning rate during the warmup phase, the model can effectively explore the search space, adapt better to the training data, and ultimately converge to a more optimal solution.
-Once the warmup phase is completed, the learning rate follows its regular schedule, which may involve decay or a fixed rate, for the remaining training iterations.
+The motivation behind learning rate warmup is to address two challenges that often occur at the beginning of training:

+1. Large Gradient Magnitudes: In the initial stages of training, the model parameters are randomly initialized, and the gradients can be large.
+If a high learning rate is applied immediately, it can cause unstable updates and prevent the model from converging.
+Warmup allows the model to stabilize by starting with a lower learning rate and gradually increasing it.

+2. Exploration of the Solution Space: The model needs to explore a wide range of solutions to find an optimal or near-optimal solution.
+A high learning rate at the beginning may cause the model to converge prematurely to suboptimal solutions.
+Warmup enables the model to explore the solution space more effectively by starting with a low learning rate and then increasing it to search for better solutions.

 Let's implement the scheduler:

 ```
 import tensorflow as tf